 How do we feel when a cloud rains over us?
 When the rain is virtual but sounds real?
 What if a cloud decides to rest in the city?
-Is thundering its’ way to attract the attention of passersby?
+Is thundering its’ way to attract passersby?

 Cloudscapes is a responsive installation recreating a natural phenomenon through modular design, light and sound.
 We invite people into a world of virtual rain, thunder and lightning, proposing a synaesthetic experience.
 Through simulation we attempt to create a dialogue between urban space, technological media, natural phenomena and people’s perception; to look for the ‘invisible side’ of public experience.
 Cloudscapes lands temporarily over the city, inviting people to come together under its’ canopy to chat and play with the ripples of light and sound.
 When people pass under it, the cloud emits light resembling lightning and produces the sound of rain and thunder.